Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Together with 400 workers, Gutzon Borglum sculpted Mount Rushmore between 1927 and 1941.
 Costing under one million dollars, it's somewhat remarkable that nobody died from the dangerous nature of the work during its creation.

 Interestingly, the artist originally intended the faces to have bodies.
-The sculpture is controversial among Native Americans as a previous treaty had granted the land and mountain, known as Six Fathers to the Lakota tribe.
+The sculpture is controversial among Native Americans, as a previous treaty had granted the land and mountain, known as Six Grandfathers, to the Lakota tribe.

-Visitors to the site stroll through the Avenue of Flags that depicts all 50 states, walk the Presidential Trail to the best viewing areas, and watch the evening lighting ceremony held nightly at 9pm.
-The site has a visitors centre, gift shop, and cafe.
+Visitors to the site stroll through the Avenue of Flags that depicts all 50 states, walk the Presidential Trail to the best viewing areas, and watch the evening lighting ceremony held nightly from late May to September.
+The site has a visitors' centre, gift shop, and cafe.

 The Lakota tribe gave this area of South Dakota the name Mako Sica, translating roughly to 'bad land'.
 The people led by Chief Sitting Bull weren't exaggerating, as modern visitors to Badlands National Park brace themselves for an unsettling and otherworldly terrestrial experience.